buehler/mse-master-thesis/sections/04_implementation.md

 ## The Rust Programming Language

 To achieve the goals of this work, the programming language "Rust" provides the necessary features to implement the authentication mesh.
 Rust itself is a multi-paradigm language that supports object-oriented features as well as functional components.
-Rust allows low-level memory management without the need for garbage collection.
-To achieve this, Rust uses a special type checking mechanism that allows the compiler to calculate the lifetime of references [@Klabnik:Rust].
+Rust allows low-level memory management without the need for garbage collection and with guaranteed memory safety.
+To achieve this, Rust uses a special type checking mechanism that allows the compiler to calculate the lifetime of references and the ownership of the data [@Klabnik:Rust].

-With the calculation of ownership and the transfer of ownership, Rust ensures that no "null-pointer" can exist, and no object can be manipulated without specifically taking ownership.
-A formal type system, named "RustBelt", provides insight into the type checking mechanisms of Rust.
-It further shows that the programming language can guarantee memory safety [@jung:RustBelt].
+With the calculation of ownership and the transfer of ownership, Rust ensures that data can only ever be manipulated by one instance (its owner).
+No object can be modified without specifically taking ownership.
+Even though Rust allows an `unsafe` keyword, the code that it contains must be safe and is checked like normal Rust code.
+This was proven by Ralf Jung et al. by giving a formal safety proof for the language [@jung:RustBelt].

 To demonstrate the advantages of Rust, consider the following code examples taken from the article "Safe Systems Programming in Rust" [@jung:Rust]: